hereandnowai/ai-chatbot-csharp/README.md

 - Security best practices
 - Team collaboration guidelines

-**Note:** If you don't configure an API key for your chosen provider, the application will automatically use the built-in mock AI service.
+**Note:** If you don't configure an API key, the application will automatically use the built-in mock AI service.

 ## Running the Application